frank-wildenburg/frank-wildenburg.github.io/_sources/docs/home.md

 # Frank Wildenburg

-(Last updated: August 5, 2024)
+(Last updated: May 29, 2024)

 Hi!
 I am currently a full-time teacher (docent-4) at the University of Amsterdam, where I teach in the bachelor of artificial intelligence.
 Before starting this job, I was a student at the [Master of Logic](https://msclogic.illc.uva.nl), an interdisciplinary research master at the Institute for Logic, Language and Computation.
 During these two years, I focused on artificial intelligence and philosophy of exact sciences.
 Before that, I did my bachelor's degree in artificial intelligence at Utrecht University.
-Besides teaching at the UvA, I recently worked on [a paper based on my MSc thesis](https://arxiv.org/abs/2402.12486).
+Besides teaching at the UvA, I am currently working on [a paper based on my MSc thesis](https://arxiv.org/abs/2402.12486).

 ## Updates